opendocsg/slw-judgments-backfill/2017_SGHC_270/report.md

 **Issues**

-7       It was not disputed by the parties that an appeal to the High Court from the decision of the Commissioner is to be heard by way of rehearing and this court is not constrained to reviewing the decision below for jurisdictional or manifest error or unreasonableness: see O 55 r 2(1) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed); _Valentino Globe BV v Pacific Rim Industries Inc_ [2009] 4 SLR(R) 577 at [10]–[11].
+7       It was not disputed by the parties that an appeal to the High Court from the decision of the Commissioner is to be heard by way of rehearing and this court is not constrained to reviewing the decision below for jurisdictional or manifest error or unreasonableness: see O 55 r 2(1) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed); _Valentino Globe BV v Pacific Rim Industries Inc_ <span class="citation">[2009] 4 SLR(R) 577</span> at [10]–[11].
 In particular, the court is not bound by any finding of the Commissioner.
 Accordingly, there were three issues before me:

  (a) Whether the respondent paid the applicant the full salary that he was entitled to between 28 March 2015 and 29 February 2016.